iTwin/iTwinUI/CONTRIBUTING.md

   - `.js` file has scenarios covering these cases.
 - Updated changelog.

-After verifying that- Ensure, that issue is linked in the PR and you have a proper description of the PR.
+After verifying that your changes look good, you can [create a pull request from your fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
+Make sure that an issue is linked in the PR and you have a proper description of the PR.